bjornerstedt/scbapi/README.md

 popurl <- "http://api.scb.se/OV0104/v1/doris/sv/ssd/START/BE/BE0101/BE0101A/BefolkningNy"
 df <- get_scb("cpi", url = popurl )
 ```
-The data frame generated is essentially the transpose of the table shown on screen in the search result.
-Variable names of your choice have to be set manually, for example with `names(df) <- c("time", "pop")`.
+The data is returned in long format.
+Use `tidyr::spread` to reshape data.

 ### Installing